klicat/riot-stx/README.md

 [Demo](https://plnkr.co/edit/nrU5XDKApGZZd7fb?preview)

 ### Update and propagate state in your app
+- update are propagated in two ways binding : main Js <--> components
-- updating some keys of global state : You can set stx object propeties or use riotStx.setState setOneState functions
+- updating some keys of global state : You can set stx object propeties or use riotStx.setState Or riotStx.setOneState functions
 - Inside riot component you must subscribe to interested state keys : stx:{key1:'defaultValue',key2...}
-- In riot cycle event : just use this.stxs.key1="new val" to update each component that have subsscribed to this key
+- In riot cycle event : just use this.stxs.key1="new val" to update each component that have subscribed to this key

 ### Usage
 include riot-stx.js